Josesx506/Udacity_FS_nano/Course_Projects/02_trivia/Readme.md

 - [x] Perform api tests for all the request and error endpoints in `backend/test_flaskr.py`
     - [x] Create a `trivia_test` db that mimics the trivia db structure for testing purposes
-    - [x] API test for success & unsuccessful GET `categories` endpoint.
+    - [x] API test for successful & unsuccessful GET `categories` endpoint.
 <br><br><br><br>